-Two constructors are provided for building an instance from either file that live on the filesystem, via from_filesystem() or from a persisted cached record available from the from_cache().
+Two constructors are provided for building an instance from either files that live on the filesystem, via from_filesystem() or from a persisted cached record available from the from_cache().
 The filesystem version actively reads all inputs files at object creation time, so this can be costly, especially if repeated.

-'''

-add_file(root, relative_path)
+add_file(root: Path, relative_path: str)

 Add a simple relative path to a file to the FileSet.

-'''